Aviv-public/aviv-qa-api-technical-test/README.md

 2. Open your browser and navigate to `http://localhost:3000/api-docs`
 3. Use the Swagger UI to check the endpoints and view request/response schemas

-## API Endpoints
+## Available API Endpoints

+The API provides the following endpoints:

+- GET / - Welcome page
-- `GET /books` - Retrieve a list of all books
+- GET /api/books - List all books
+- POST /api/books - Create a new book
-- `GET /books/:id` - Retrieve a single book by ID
+- GET /api/books/:id - Get a book by ID
-- `POST /books` - Create a new book
+- PUT /api/books/:id - Update a book
-- `PUT /books/:id` - Update a book by ID
+- FETCH /api/books/:id - Fetch a book
-- `DELETE /books/:id` - Delete a book by ID
+- DELETE /api/books/:id - Delete a book

-- `GET /health` - Check the health of the API
+Note: All /api/* endpoints require authentication via x-api-key header. ```

 ## Running Tests